 I’m that kind of developer who is not only want to get over the tasks but also want to make the most of it.
 The finished product must be future-proof – of course not for the infinity -, but also be easily maintainable, easily expandable, simple, stylish, fast and robust.

 The continuous development and learning is my primary focus.
 I try to learn and implement the newest technologies.
 In an area, like the front-end development, you must develop yourself because you miss the evolution.
-Unfortunately today this is easy, and I think there is no excuse for it.
+Fortunately today this is easy, and I think there is no excuse for it.

 To collect my strongest skills was hard.
 This list is not complete and not too detailed.
 The front-end developer’s skillset is always expanded and everything that its include I should know.
 Logically I don’t know everything, but I try to keep it up.